 The photovoltaic effect

 In 1839 we encountered a major milestone in the evolution of solar energy: the defining of the photovoltaic effect.
 At the age of 19, a young French scientist by the name of Edmund Bacquerel discovered the photovoltaic effect whilst doing research in his father’s lab with an electrolytic cell made up of two metal electrodes placed in an electrolyte.
 After exposing it to light, energy increased.
-Willoughby Smith first described the “Effect of Light on Selenium during the passage of Electric Current” in an article was first published in the February 1873 issue of Nature.
+Willoughby Smith first described the “Effect of Light on Selenium during the passage of Electric Current” in an article, first published in the February 1873 issue of Nature.
 It was six years before the first solid state photovoltaic cell was made by Charles Fritts.
 Fritts coated the semiconductor selenium with a thin layer of gold to form the junctions.
 This device was only around 1% efficient.
 It was the first to demonstrate that solid material with no moving parts could be used to convert sunlight directly into electrical energy.

 Since the above discovery, scientists’ main goal has been to increase the efficiency of pv cells.
 Starting in 1888 with a Russian physicist called Aleksandr Stoletov (left).
 He built the first photoelectric cell based on the outer photoelectric effect.
 The effect was discovered by Heinrich Hertz earlier in 1887.
 In the Photoelectric effect, electrons are released from solids, liquids or gases when they absorb energy from light.
 It was discovered that ultraviolet rays can cause a spark to jump between two electrodes.
 This led to the creation of the solar heater unit in 1891.